Environmental Protection Fund (EPF)

 - derived most of its revenue from two sources:

 - approximately $42.9 million was appropriated in the State Budget; and

 - approximately $633.3 million was generated by assessments on energy consumption as ordered by the New York State Public Service Commission and through auction of allowances through the Regional Greenhouse Gas Initiative ($103 million).

 According to the U.S. Energy Information Administration:

-- In 2015, the value of agricultural production in New York State was approximately $5.3 billion.
+- In 2012, the value of agricultural production in the State was over $5.7 billion.

 - The State is the nation’s fourth leading milk-producing state, with 13.2 billion pounds produced in 2012 and a preliminary value of nearly $2.6 billion.

 - The State ranked first among all states in the production of pumpkins and second in the production of apples, squash and maple syrup in 2012 (according to the New York State Department of Agriculture and Markets).